Uncertainty makes investors nervous. And we have uncertainty now; we’ve had it before, and we’ll have it again.

 The purpose of the institutions is investor confidence.
 That is an end they serve well.

 Certainly, if you are looking for a bank or credit union to do business with, there is no downside to seeking one that is member of the FDIC or NCUA.
-Most are; it would probably be more difficult to find one that’s not.
+Most are; it would be more difficult to find one that’s not.

 Brokerages are required to be members of the SIPC.
 You should still check in the same manner as you would for FDIC or NCUA membership.

-In all cases, the primary role is to protect your assets in the extreme case of the insolvency of your financial institution.
-All the organizations have been involved in many proceedings; they are there to do what they do and they do it.
+In all cases, the primary role is to protect your assets in the extreme case of insolvency of your financial institution.
+All the organizations have been involved in many proceedings; they are there to do what they do, and they do it.
 The need for the insurance aspect comes into play in only a portion of the cases; it is normal for all or nearly all of the consumers’ assets to be readily recoverable.

 You can always multiply your protection by using multiple banks, credit unions, or brokerages.
 This is more of a conceptual solution than a practical one.
 For banks and credit unions, it is rare that an individual should carry over $250,000 in cash in one ownership type, or even in combined ownership types.
 Do something more productive with the money instead.

-You would probably be better served by paying attention to any mentions of your brokerage in news coverage and paying close attention to your statements and transaction records.
+You would be better served by paying attention to any mentions of your brokerage in news coverage and paying close attention to your statements and transaction records.
 Any inappropriate transactions showing up on your account statements or transaction records are red flags.
 That’s when you need to be looking elsewhere, at the first sign of trouble.
 The protection is there for after the fact.

 The FDIC, NCUA, and SIPC are fantastic institutions that have helped in the protection of many investors and the confidence of legions more.
-There roles are, however, limited.
+Their roles are, however, limited.
 If you know how they work, you can see if you need do anything differently.